-Carbon monoxide is one such danger.
+Carbon monoxide is an invisible danger.
 This gas is difficult to detect and can have dangerous effects in large quantities.
-Most homes have carbon monoxide detectors to keep families out of danger.
-However, if you’ve never experienced any outright issues, you may forget to check your detector to make sure it is functioning correctly.
+Most homes have carbon monoxide detectors to keep families out of trouble.
+However, if you’ve never experienced any outright issues, you may forget to check your sensor to ensure it is functioning correctly.
 Your family’s safety is priceless.
-The protective measures you take with your carbon monoxide detector can be lifesaving in the event of an emergency.
+The protective measures you take with your carbon monoxide detector can be lifesaving in an emergency.

 Why Are Carbon Monoxide Detectors Important?

 Carbon monoxide (CO) is an odorless and colorless gas that emanates from fuel-burning sources.
-You already know your vehicle is a CO source, but there are other, less apparent, hazards.
-According to the National Safety Council, fireplaces, gas ranges, furnaces, grills, small engines, stoves and portable generators can also emit carbon monoxide.
+You may already know your vehicle is a CO source, but there are other, less apparent, hazards.
+Everything from fireplaces and gas ranges to furnaces, grills, small engines, stoves and portable generators can also emit carbon monoxide.

 Exposure to carbon monoxide can make you and your loved ones sick.
 The signs of carbon monoxide poisoning mimic common flu symptoms, which makes it harder to pinpoint CO as the issue.
-The National Fire Protection Association details the health progression you may experience based on your CO exposure in parts per million and the length of time.
+The longer you are exposed to carbon monoxide, the more severe symptoms you will experience, including:

 - 200 ppm: You may experience a mild headache after two to three hours of exposure.

-- 400 ppm: You may have a headache and nausea after one or two hours of exposure.
+- 400 ppm: You may have headaches and nausea after one or two hours of exposure.

 - 800 ppm: You may experience dizziness, a headache and nausea after 45 minutes and lose consciousness after an hour.

 - 1,000 ppm: You may lose consciousness after just one hour.

-- 1,600 ppm: You may experience a headache, dizziness and nausea after 20 minutes.
+- 1,600 ppm: You may experience headaches, dizziness and nausea after 20 minutes.

 - 3,200 ppm: You may have a headache, dizziness and nausea within five to 10 minutes and lose consciousness after 30 minutes of exposure.